frdedynamics/reg-tek-labs/source/texts/lab2.rst

     #.
 Check power supply to motor, IO, CX, router.
 Turn these on.
     #.
 Wait for green lights.
 Else, call for help.

  #.
+Click PWM to get to the right screen.

+ #.
 The SC01 (speed control) CA is a NORSOK I-005 (IEC PAS 63131) template for control of analogue
     signals (PID).
 Select manual, internal mode, play around with the manual output.

     #.
-Open the manual valve completely
+Switch all resistors down (off).
     #.
 Set your manual output to something that gives a steady speed (maybe 50%).
     #.
 What is the resulting speed?
 What is the ratio between manual output and resulting speed?